rmusser01/Lair/README.md

 with IP being the accessible IP of the Lair server.

-At the end of the script, you'll be given the IP:PORT on which Lair is accessible.
-To start uploading information to the server, check the next section, [Drones](#drones).

-To stop Lair and the dependent services:

-        ./stop.sh

 Running the start.sh script performs the following:
 * Installs stunnel
 * Edits stunnel.conf file